A new relativistic hydrodynamics code for high-energy heavy-ion collisions: Relativistic hydrodynamics

 where $w^i=u^i/u^\tau(i=x,y,\eta)$ is the three-dimensional velocity in Milne coordinates and $W$ represents the Lorentz factor,

 The coordinate transformation of the three-dimensional velocity vector between Milne coordinates and Cartesian coordinates is given by

 where $v^i = u^i/u^t (i=x,y,z)$ is the three-dimensional velocity in Cartesian coordinates.
-In contrast to $u^x$ and $u^y$, $x$ and $y$ components of the three dimensional velocity in Milne coordinates are different from those in Cartesian coordinates.
+In contrast to $u^x$ and $u^y$, $x$ and $y$ components of the three-dimensional velocity in Milne coordinates are different from those in Cartesian coordinates.
 The metric tensor is given by $g^{\alpha\beta}={\rm diag}(1, -1,-1,-1/\tau^2)$ and the nonzero components of the Christoffel symbols are

 In Milne coordinates, the charge conservation equation Eq.\:\eqref{eq:cons1} and the equation of energy and momentum conservation Eq.\:\eqref{eq:cons2} are written by